fathimathshamrin/Airline-SQL-Project-/README.md

 ## 📌 Summary

 This project showcases my analytical thinking and practical SQL skills aligned with aviation industry KPIs.
-It reflects my ability to transform raw data into strategic insights—an essential capability for a **Junior Data Analyst role at Emirates**.
+It reflects my ability to transform raw data into strategic insights.